plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 date: 2021-10-20T12:16:46.572Z
 author: marko-saric
 ---
 We've had an amazing journey to date.
 It took us 324 days to reach $400 in monthly recurring revenue (MRR) and 364 days to get to 100 subscribers since we got our first paying subscriber on May 14th 2019.
 Then things got a bit crazy.

 It took us just nine months to go from $400 to $10k MRR and now, ten months after the $10k milestone, we're at $500,000 annual recurring revenue (ARR).

 It's been an incredible ride for our bootstrapped, open source and privacy-first alternative to Google Analytics.
-The picture of our MRR growth to date is worth a thousand words.
+The graph above that shows our MRR growth to date is worth a thousand words.

 If you're new to Plausible, here's a brief overview of who we are and how we got here: